Skip Thomas: College career

 Thomas was awarded a scholarship to play football at Arizona Western Junior College.
 Then, Thomas played college football at the University of Southern California.

 Professional career

 Thomas played for the Oakland Raiders for the entire duration of his professional football career between 1972 and 1977.
 He had back-to-back six-interception seasons in 1974 and 1975.
 Although it is commonly believed that his fierce tackling got him the nickname "Doctor Death," the truth (per John Madden's book Hey, Wait a Minute (I Wrote A Book!)) is that Hall of Fame lineman Bob "Boomer" Brown, when he first met him, thought that he looked like the cartoon character "Dr. Death," and the moniker stuck.

-Thomas died of a heart attack on July 24, 2011.
-He was 61.
+Thomas died of a heart attack on July 24, 2011, aged 61.